IJzerkoekje: Origin

 According to oral history, the grocer "Daatje de Koe" (1838–1915) made the first Vlaardingse iron cookies.
 Afterwards, the product was introduced in the assortment of various city bakers.

 Research of the Vlaardingen baker Hazenberg in regional archives showed that the cookie is probably older and dates from the 18th century.

 Because of the composition of the dough, the cookies remain tasty for a long time.
 This made them popular amongst fishermen.
 These cookies also have a high food energy (calories) value, and have been taken to the sea for that reason, too.

 Today, most pastry shops in Vlaardingen sell ijzerkoekjes.
-Also, special waffle irons are available as well as "ijzerkoekje flour" for baking the cookies at home.
+Also, special waffle irons are available as well as ijzerkoekje flour for baking the cookies at home.

-Recipe

-The recipe varies, but this is seen as the original of one of the bakeries in Vlaardingen: